andrelandgraf/laravel-docker/README.md

 You cannot commit files that still have ESLint errors.
 See [#13](https://github.com/andrelandgraf/laravel-docker/issues/13) for more information

-Make sure ESLint is activated: `File > Settings > Languages & Frameworks > JavaScript > Code Qualitity Tools > ESLint` to receive the warnings within the IDE.
+Make sure ESLint is enabled: `File > Settings > Languages & Frameworks > JavaScript > Code Qualitity Tools > ESLint` to receive the warnings within the IDE.

 ## Start Dev Environment